nalexn/ViewInspector/guide.md

 }
 ```

-If your `ViewModifier` uses references to SwiftUI state or environment, you may need to appeal to asynchronous inspection, similar to a custom view inspection techniques.
+If your `ViewModifier` uses references to SwiftUI state or environment, you may need to appeal to asynchronous inspection, similar to custom view inspection techniques.
 You can take a slightly modified approach #1 described above:

 ```swift
 struct MyViewModifier: ViewModifier {